dataset-ninja/vietnamese-traffic-signs/README.md

-# Vietnamese traffic signs detection and recognition dataset
+# Vietnamese Traffic Signs Detection and Recognition Dataset

-vietnamese traffic signs is a dataset for object detection task.
+Vietnamese Traffic Signs is a dataset for object detection task.